Carolyn M. Mazure

-Carolyn M. Mazure (born 1949) is an American psychologist and the Norma Weinberg Spungen and Joan Lebson Bildner Professor of Psychiatry and Psychology at the Yale School of Medicine.
+Carolyn M. Mazure is an American psychologist and the Norma Weinberg Spungen and Joan Lebson Bildner Professor of Psychiatry and Psychology at the Yale School of Medicine.
 She created and directs Women’s Health Research at Yale — Yale’s interdisciplinary research center on health and gender.

 Research

-Her primary research focus is the development of models for understanding depression and addictive behaviors, particularly as they relate to smoking.
-Additionally, Mazure's research places special emphasis on the effects of stress and the role of sex and gender.
+Her research contributions have focused on depression, the single greatest cause of disability for women in the U.S. and globally, including the sex-and-gender-specific relationship of stress to depression and co-occurring addictive behaviors such as smoking, and opioid use and misuse.
+Current research targets the intersection of biological and social factors affecting the health of women, gender-specific strategies for promoting resilience, and health policies that serve to advance economic stability for women.

+By July 2018, Mazure's original article outlining the Yale-Brown Obsessive Compulsive Scale was the most cited paper on obsessive–compulsive disorder.

 Professional service

-She is the Scientific Director of Yale’s Specialized Center of Research — funded by the National Institutes of Health — which develops gender-sensitive treatments for tobacco dependence and a consultant to the Yale Tobacco Center of Regulatory Science.